Jogi605/Networking_Lab_Assignments/README.md

 # Networking_Lab_Assignments
-The assignments of 6th semester Computer Networks Lab have been added
+Each assignment has its question in its folder and solutions have been uploaded